AnthonyMRios/pymetamap/README.rst

     >>> mm = MetaMap.get_instance('/opt/public_mm/bin/metamap12')

 You must supply the metamap binary to ``get_instance()`` in order to extract concepts.
 Depending on where you installed MetaMap and depending on the version you are using, you will need to change the ``/opt/public_mm/bin/metamap12`` to the correct location.
 For example, if you installed the 2016 version of MetaMap, then the binary will be called ``metamap16``.

+**Note:** Metamap binary path should be absolute.

 To extract concepts from a sentence use the ``extract_concepts()`` method.
-This method taks a list of sentences as input and will return a list of Concept objects.
+This method takes a list of sentences as input and will return a list of Concept objects.

 ::